-Heather Warren-Crow, associate professor of interdisciplinary arts and affiliated faculty in women's studies, is a media theorist and performance artist.
-Dr. Warren-Crow's scholarship investigates the ways in which the aesthetics of audio-visual media model conceptions of personhood, agency, and embodiment.
-Her first book, Girlhood and the Plastic Image, was published by Dartmouth College Press.
-It argues that fundamental qualities of the digital image—namely, mutability, scalability, and shareability—are associated with girlishness, with the power and vulnerability of girls as they are discursively understood.
-She is currently completing another book, with TTU French literature professor Andrea Jonsson, that explores the impact of Tiqqun's theory of the Young-Girl on the arts and popular culture.
+Dr. Warren-Crow's scholarship investigates the ways in which the aesthetics of audio-visual media model conceptions of agency, vitality, and embodiment.
+Her first book, Girlhood and the Plastic Image, argues that fundamental qualities of the digital image—namely, mutability, scalability, and shareability—are also associated with girlishness, with the power and vulnerability of girls as they are discursively understood.
+She is currently writing a new book on labor, gender, and the voice.

-Dr. Warren-Crow teaches courses in interdisciplinary, theory/practice, and multimodal methodologies for arts research for TTU's innovative Fine Arts Doctoral Program, which brings together students studying theatre, music, and visual art.
-Her teaching areas include cinema and media studies, performance studies, gender studies, technology and the arts, sound studies, and practices of performance art, sound art, and puppetry.
-Previously, she taught at the University of Wisconsin at Milwaukee, Berkeley Repertory Theatre, and UC Berkeley, where she received an Outstanding Graduate Student Instructor Award.
-She has a PhD in Performance Studies from UC Berkeley.
+Dr. Warren-Crow teaches courses in interdisciplinary, collaborative, and multimodal methodologies for arts research.
+She has special expertise in cinema and media studies, performance studies, gender studies, technology and the arts, sound studies, and practices of performance art, sound art, and puppetry.
+Previously, she taught at the University of Wisconsin at Milwaukee, the Berkeley Repertory Theatre, and UC Berkeley, where she received a PhD in Performance Studies.